|UNIVERSITY OF NEBRASKA MEDICAL CENTER

 - Discharge all indebtedness to the University of Nebraska prior to graduation.

-- Attendance at graduation ceremony is required for those completing degree requirements unless excused by the Dean of the College of Nursing.
+- Attendance at graduation ceremony is highly encouraged.
 Formal commencement ceremonies are held in May and December.
 Those graduating at other times will receive diplomas when requirements are fulfilled and have the privilege of participating in the next formal commencement.

 - Deadline for application for graduation is posted on the Academic Records website.